 Our group is particularly interested in exploring problems whose full dimensions become visible only through understanding transnational vectors.
-Some historical problems—such as the development of radicalized capitalism—inevitably entail this kind of analysis.
+Some historical problems—such as the development of racialized capitalism—inevitably entail this kind of analysis.
 We also welcome local or grassroots histories that excavate alternatives to a universal global modernity.
 Related to this is a desire to emphasize connections between the Global South that challenge ideas of a global core and periphery.
 From integrating different scales of analysis in a published article to the challenges and rewards of multinational archival research, global history poses unique methodological and writing challenges.
 This working group also aims to serve as a place for critical discussion and advice-sharing about how to do global history.

 This working group will bring together scholars whose research touches some aspect of mass incarceration, prisons, policing, crime and punishment, prisoners’ rights, social movements, state surveillance, detention, and violence.
 Using a historical framework, we will explore what scholars have called the carceral state chronologically and thematically.
 Our goal is to create an intellectual space in which to examine and debate the historical origins and social, political, and cultural implications of mass incarceration.

-Starting in the spring term 2018, this group brings together motivated students from various departments to study Hittite, the oldest Indo-European language preserved in writing—the cuneiform script.
+This group brings together motivated students from various departments to study Hittite, the oldest Indo-European language preserved in writing—the cuneiform script.
 Hittite represents a challenge for everyone—whereas Assyriologists normally read cuneiform used for writing languages outside the Indo-European language family (Sumerian is an isolate language, Akkadian is a Semitic language), students familiar with Indo-European languages have mostly never worked with cuneiform script.
 To fill this gap and foster interdisciplinary interaction, the aim of the group is to engage in a shared self-tutorial based on our varied backgrounds.

-Everyone is welcome to join us for our bi-weekly meetings as well as for a workshop with a guest lecturer that will be announced in due time.
+Everyone is welcome to join us for our bi-weekly meetings as well as for a workshop with a guest lecturer which will be announced in due time.
 No previous knowledge of either cuneiform or Hittite in particular is required.

 This working group responds generally to the ever more insistent call for creative methodological border-crossing and collaboration within the humanities and social sciences, and more specifically to the disciplinary challenges of Slavic Studies in the post-Soviet world of shifting geographic, political, social, and cultural borders.
 Bringing together graduate students and faculty, the group workshops recent interdisciplinary research in the study of Slavic languages, culture, and history, and also explores the professional demands of interdisciplinary scholarship and pedagogy.
 We meet approximately four times per semester, alternating speaker workshops (presentations of works in progress and new publications by Yale faculty, graduate students, and visiting scholars) with professional seminars (meetings on recent developments in the field and on issues of professionalization).